Armenians in Singapore

-The Armenians in Singapore are a small community who had a significant presence in the early history of Singapore.
-They were among the earliest merchants to arrive in Singapore were from the British Raj when it was established as a trading port by Sir Stamford Raffles in 1819.
+The Armenians in Singapore (Սինգապուրահայեր) are an Armenian ethnic minority that has lived and continues to live in Singapore.
+They were among the earliest merchants to arrive in Singapore from the British Raj when it was established as a trading port by Sir Stamford Raffles in 1819.
 They numbered around 100 individuals at their peak in the early 1920s, but most have moved on to other countries or become absorbed into the wider Singapore community.
-Despite their small number, they had an impact in the commercial life of early Singapore and members of the community co-founded the newspaper The Straits Times and built the Raffles Hotel.
+Despite their small number, they had an impact in the commercial life of early Singapore, and members of the community co-founded the newspaper The Straits Times and built the Raffles Hotel.
 The Armenian Apostolic Church of St Gregory the Illuminator on Armenian Street, the second church to be built in Singapore, is today the oldest surviving one.

 History

-For many the Armenians predominantly came to Singapore during the British Raj.
+Singapore is a city-state located on islands in Southeast Asia, separated from the southern tip of the Malay Peninsula by the narrow Johor Strait.
+It was formerly a colony of the British Empire.
+The majority of Armenians arrived in Singapore during the British Raj.

 Early history

-The early Armenians of Singapore had their origin in Julfa, whose population were deported to Isfahan (forming New Julfa) by Shah Abbas of Persia after he captured the city in 1603.
+The early Armenians of Singapore had their origin in Julfa (known to Armenians as Jugha), whose population were deported to Isfahan (forming New Julfa, Nor Jugha) by Shah Abbas of Persia after he captured the city in 1603.
 Some of these Armenians that became merchants would migrate to British Raj India and further beyond and by the 18th century, Armenian traders had established themselves in British Raj India (particularly Kolkata), Myanmar, the Malay Peninsula (particularly Penang and Malacca) and Java.
 Soon after Sir Stamford Raffles founded Singapore as a trading port in 1819, Armenian merchants arrived in Singapore.
 The first census of Singapore in 1824 showed 16 Armenians and the 1826 census showed that there were 16 male and 3 female Armenians in Singapore.